Bombino1024/sportradar-assignment/README.md

 1. Match can't be started with null or blank strings for home and away teams.
 2. When match starts scoreboard returns positive integer as id.
+3. In case that updated match was not found, update match returns false.